gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 So we first break the problem down into smaller sub-problems and define how they interact with each other.
 In doing so we identify the most inner pieces, the domain of the system.
 In Inside-Out, they are exactly where we want to start.
-After all they will be the foundation for the rest of the system.
+After all they will be the foundation for the remainder of the system.
 They are the collaborators we use as soon as we ascend to build the next higher layer.
 As we ascend further and further outside we will at one point arrive at the outer most layers.
 They form the interface of our system, the entrypoint users may interact with.